Rendered speculation: Chevrolet Sky-Volt?

-One of the many unfortunate casualties of General Motors' financial apocalypse is the loss of the Kappa platform, the small, rear-wheel drive architecture underpinning the Pontiac Solstice and Saturn Sky.
-With both of those brands being discontinued and no plans to migrate any models over to GM's surviving brands, the slow-selling roadsters will simply disappear within the next year.
+One of the many unfortunate casualties of the financial apocalypse that is General Motors 2009 is loss of the Kappa platform.
+Kappa, for those who don't recall, is the small rear wheel drive platform that sits under the Pontiac Solstice and Saturn Sky.
+With both of those brands being discontinued and no plans to migrate any models over to the remaining brands, the slow-selling roadsters will simply disappear in the next few months.

 Another disappointment to GM fans was the transformation of the Chevy Volt from concept to production form.
-The sporty, aggressive concept was, to many, a generic interpretation of an otherwise revolutionary design.
+The sporty, aggressive concept was to many eyes made too generic for production.

 One of our readers came up with a novel solution to both problems.
 Just graft the Volt concept nose onto the Sky and install an adaptation of the Voltec powertrain and voila! you have a rival to the Dodge Circuit and Tesla Roadster.
-From a technical standpoint, the Volt Roadster is theoretically possible.
-A battery pack could easily fit into the center tunnel, with the drive motor mounted at the rear, but don't get your hopes up -- it's highly-doubtful that it could ever come to production.
-GM is struggling to finance the development of volume models and a niche product like this just couldn't happen in the foreseeable future.
-But if the General could keep the Kappa tooling around, who knows?
-One can dream, right?
+From a technical standpoint this is certainly possible.
+A battery pack could easily fit into the center tunnel with the drive motor mounted at the rear.
+Unfortunately there is almost no way this car will happen.
+GM is struggling to finance the development of volume models and a niche product like this just won't happen at this point.
+Perhaps if they can keep the tooling for the Kappas around for a couple of years it might be possible.
+One can dream, rightht?
 Thanks to reader Ryan for the tip and the rendering!

 - Find Parts & Accessories for your vehicle!

 Recharge Wrap-up: Autopilot mitigates accident in video, Ford exits India's EV consortiumWatch Video